Grate. Pair. Share.

 Parmesan with grater

 Born in the upper Po River Valley of Northern Italy, parmesan gained popularity in the 14th century for its enormous wheel size, long shelf life and depth of flavor.
-Today, Parmigiano Reggiano cheese from the northern region remains legally protected and regulated as a protected designation of origin (PDO).
+Today, Parmigiano Reggiano cheese from the northern region remains legally protected and regulated as a Protected Designation of Origin (PDO).
 The name “parmesan” entails a broader family of cheeses that PDO does not regulate.
 In the U.S., Wisconsin leads the way with award-winning parmesans full of innovation.

 tomato and parmesan